-I’m not a big Twitter user so, I was surprised by the number of tweets about Keto – that was almost a year ago, today, it’s even a larger number 🙂 Time to look into it 🙂
+I’m not a big Twitter user, so, in my diet research, I was surprised by the number of tweets about Keto – that was almost a year ago.
+Today, it’s an even larger number 🙂 Time to look into it 🙂

-I contacted the doctor who sent me access to several articles about Keto and Paleo- I promised not to share as his dissertation is not published but I can talk about it.
+I contacted the doctor who sent me access to several articles about Keto and Paleo- I promised not to share them as his dissertation is not published, but I can talk about it.

 IT HIT ME LIKE A TON OF BRICKS

 Diet Research to be done, Keto and Paleo

 Keto is short for Ketogenic, which is a brand-new concept.
 Well, it was new around 400 BC as Physicians of ancient Greece treated diseases, including epilepsy, by altering their patients’ diet, which also included intermittent fasting.